Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Case Studies

-To provide another assessment of the gene importances beyond evidence from the scientific literature, we also evaluated the predictive power of the top 10 genes from each feature importance method.
+To evaluate the gene importances beyond evidence from the scientific literature, we also assessed the predictive power of the top 10 genes from each feature importance method.
 We found that the top 10 genes from \method\;were often more predictive than that from other feature importance methods.
-Per the predictability principle of the PCS framework, strong prediction performance suggests that the model (and in this case, the top-ranked features) may better capture the underlying data-generating process.
 For brevity, we defer details and additional discussion regarding this prediction analysis to Appendix~\ref{supp:ccle_case_study}.

-\paragraph{Stability of gene importance rankings.} Lastly, for each feature importance method, we investigated the stability (or similarity) of gene importance rankings across the 32 train-test splits.
+\paragraph{Stability of gene importance rankings.} Lastly, for each feature importance method, we investigated the stability of gene importance rankings across the 32 train-test splits.
 Methods that exhibit greater stability are highly advantageous in practice, since it is undesirable for interpretations to change due to arbitrary choices like train-test splits and random seeds.
 In Figure~\ref{fig:casestudy-stability-top10}, we display one measure of stability, namely, the number of distinct genes ranked in the top 10 across the 32 train-test splits.
-For 22 out of the 24 drugs (the exceptions being PD-0325901 and Panobinostat), \method\;had the fewest number of distinct genes that were ranked in the top 10 across the 32 train-test splits.
-Moreover, for all 24 drugs, we found that \method\;had the highest number of genes that were always ranked in the top 10 across all train-test splits.
+For 22 out of the 24 drugs (exceptions being PD-0325901 and Panobinostat), \method\;had the fewest number of distinct genes that were ranked in the top 10 across the 32 train-test splits.
+Moreover, for all 24 drugs, \method\;had the highest number of genes that were always ranked in the top 10 across all train-test splits.
 Interestingly, sample-splitting techniques such as MDA and MDI-oob were significantly less stable than other methods, highlighting the downside of using fewer samples to measure feature importances.
 On the other hand, \method, which leverages LOO and regularization, overcomes this drawback.
-To further establish the stability of \method, we also examined the distribution of feature rankings of each method for the five most important genes across the 32 splits.
-As visualized in Figure~\ref{fig:casestudy-stability-dist} (results for all drugs in Figures~\ref{fig:ccle-stability-dist-all} and \ref{fig:ccle-stability-dist-all-zoom}), feature rankings of \method\;tend to have smaller variance as compared to other methods.
-This remains true for PD-0325901 and Panobinostat, for which \method\;did not perform optimally according to the aforementioned top 10 stability metric.
-A similar improvement in stability is also seen when fixing the training data and only altering the random seed used for fitting the RF (see Appendix~\ref{supp:ccle_case_study}).
-This improved stability of \method, in addition to the increase in prediction performance from \rfmethod, demonstrate the practical advantages of \method\;in this real-data case study on drug response prediction.